Recent Alumni

 Dairy Science, BS

-Kylie Konyn, who grew up in San Diego, California, will be graduating this spring with a bachelor’s in dairy science and certificates in science communication and business management for agricultural and life sciences.
+Kylie Konyn, who grew up in San Diego, California, graduated with a bachelor’s in dairy science and certificates in science communication and business management for agricultural and life sciences.
 In this Q&A, she talks about her passion for the dairy industry and her extensive involvement in dairy- and agriculture-focused student organizations and competitions on campus.
 She plans to attend graduate school at Cornell University in the fall.

 Katie Cervenka